fire0088/Umans_Wang_Divisor_Conjecture_Whitepaper/README.md

+This white paper is my AI assisted analysis of https://arxiv.org/abs/2511.10851 .

 Core lattice construction (most important):

 fast_lattice.py — the final, production-quality implementation: mpmath-based LLL with dynamic precision, BKZ-style block enumeration, and exact integer verification.
 This is what produced the k=19 and k=25 results in Section 9.